LeetABit/Build/docs/Concepts/Overview.md

 # Overview

 LeetABit.Build is a multi-platform, extensible and automated build toolset written in PowerShell.
-Its main goal is to make project build tasks as simple as possible but with the possibility to manually tailor its workflow for many complex scenarios.
-The simplest way to start using it is to include any of the toolset [buildstrapper](Buildstrappers.md) scripts in the repository and list any language or platform specific extensions in a [repository configuration file](RepositoryConfigurationFile.md).
+Its main goal is to make build tasks as simple as possible but with the possibility to manually tailor its workflow for many complex scenarios.
+The simplest way to start using it is to include any of the [buildstrapper](Buildstrappers.md) scripts in the repository and list any language or platform specific extensions in a [repository configuration file](RepositoryConfigurationFile.md).
 This setup shall be sufficient for any single language project supported by available [extension plugins](Plugins.md).
-Each plugin extends the toolset via [extensibility points](Extensibility.md) defined in LeetABit.Build.Extensibility module.
+Each plugin extends the toolset via [extensibility points](Extensibility.md) defined in
+LeetABit.Build.Extensibility module.
 LeetABit.Build toolset comes with one extension plugin loaded by default.
-It is
-LeetABit.Build.Help plugin that provides one build task - the help task.
+It is LeetABit.Build.Help plugin that provides one build task - the help task.
 To run this or any other available task simply specify its name as a parameter for the buildstrapper script.

 For Linux:
 ```shell